 Area studies are key avenues of research in social sciences that focus on the specialised understanding of specific global regions, through case studies and comparative analyses, by means of multidisciplinary and/or interdisciplinary methods.
-At Nottingham, the pathway includes Russia and East European Studies and American and Canadian Studies.
+At Nottingham, the pathway could include, for example, Russia and East European Studies or South East Asia.